MatchbookLab/local-persist/README.md

 It doesn't really say *why* one way is recommended over the other, but I provide binaries and instructions to run outside of container, as well as an image and instructions to run it inside a container.

 ### Running Outside a Container

+**Note:** You currently cannot run this plugin natively on macOS or Windows.
+The current workaround is to [run the plugin in a container](#running-from-within-a-container).

 #### Quick Way